vfaronov/httpolice/tools/afl/README.rst

       -- python tools/afl/harness.py -i combined -o html $fuzz_path/input

 Almost all paths are considered 'variable' by AFL.
 I'm not sure why.
-Clearing the parser memo (``Stream._cache``) on every run doesn't help, but maybe it's the memoization in grammar symbols.
+Clearing the parser memo on every run doesn't help, but maybe it's the memoization in grammar symbols.
 Anyway, this variability doesn't seem to be a problem, and setting ``AFL_NO_VAR_CHECK=1`` greatly reduces the time spent on calibration.

 Remove the ``-d`` option if you have patience.